 And now the charger that comes in the box.
-Xiaomi removed it from their Mi 11 lineup and even Samsung have removed it ironically from the S21 lineup after mocking Apple doing it first.
+Xiaomi removed it from their Mi 11 lineup and even Samsung has removed it ironically from the S21 lineup after mocking Apple doing it first.

 And Apple is right in doing so as chargers do cause a lot of e-waste and take up a lot of space in the box.
 I just wish it was handled better like in the case of Xiaomi as they offer the option to include a charger for free if needed because not everyone has a fast charger lying around.
-But all things considered it is a step in the right direction.
+But all things considered, it is a step in the right direction.